yehzx/NetMedEx/README.md

                         [--weighting_method {freq,npmi}] [--pmid_weight PMID_WEIGHT] [--debug] [--community] [--max_edges MAX_EDGES]

 options:
-  -h, --help            Show this help message and exit -i INPUT, --input INPUT
+  -h, --help            show this help message and exit -i INPUT, --input INPUT
                         Path to the pubtator file
   -o OUTPUT, --output OUTPUT
                         Output path (default: [INPUT_DIR].[FORMAT_EXT]) -w CUT_WEIGHT, --cut_weight CUT_WEIGHT
-                        Discard edges with weight smaller than the specified value (default: 2) -f {xgmml,html,json}, --format {xgmml,html,json}
+                        Discard the edges with weight smaller than the specified value (default: 2) -f {xgmml,html,json,pickle}, --format {xgmml,html,json,pickle}
                         Output format (default: html) --node_type {all,mesh,relation}
                         Keep specific types of nodes (default: all) --weighting_method {freq,npmi}
-                        Weighting method for network edges (default: freq) --pmid_weight PMID_WEIGHT
+                        Weighting method for network edge (default: freq) --pmid_weight PMID_WEIGHT
-                        CSV file for the edge weight from a PMID (default: 1) --debug               Print debug information --community           Divide nodes into communities using the Louvain method --max_edges MAX_EDGES
+                        CSV file for the weight of the edge from a PMID (default: 1) --debug               Print debug information --community           Divide nodes into distinct communities by the Louvain method --max_edges MAX_EDGES
                         Maximum number of edges to display (default: 0, no limit)
 ```

+## Package API

+In addition to the web interface and CLI, NetMedEx can be used programmatically as a Python library.
+This allows for more flexible integration into custom pipelines and analysis workflows.

+Example usage is available in `notebooks/netmedex_usage.ipynb`.